Anuj-S62/anuj-s62.github.io/blogs/GSoC Week 2 Summary.md

 ## Issues Faced:

-- Encountered architecture-related issues in the previous PyTorch recipe.

 - Faced a dependency issue with llvmlite: llvmlite requires LLVM 14, while AGL uses LLVM 18.
 I resolved this by using a precompiled wheel for llvmlite.

 ## Next Week Tasks: